 Cabbages have long been a part of a healthy diet, given their benefits.
 Among the different varieties, red cabbages (also called purple cabbages) are considered superior in terms of nutrients.
 These have a reddish-purple hue due to the presence of a flavonoid and antioxidant called anthocyanin.
-Red cabbages are also a rich source of dietary fiber, and vitamins C and K. Consuming this vegetable may help reduce the risk of chronic diseases and improve the immune and digestive systems.
-In this article, we further explore the benefits of red cabbage, its nutrient profile, and potential side effects.
+Red cabbage’s nutrition profile is impressive, as it is also a rich source of dietary fiber, and vitamins C and K. Consuming this vegetable may help reduce the risk of chronic diseases and improve the immune and digestive systems.
+In this article, we further explore how red cabbage benefits you, its nutrient profile, and potential side effects.
 Read on.

 In This Article